nessalc/lapo-api/README.md

 3. CD into the folder
 4. run ```npm install```
 5. run ```npm start``` or ```nodemon start``` if you have nodemon installed.
+6. Write code
+7. Upload to your fork
+8. Submit a pull request

+If you have any questions, you can reach out at sduncan@lakeafton.com